Intelligent-Instruments-Lab/iil.is/src/routes/news/icelandic-news.md

 <h2>An Introduction in Fréttablaðið </h2>

-On September 24th, mainstream media Fréttablaðið posted an interview with Thor about the project.
+On September 24th, mainstream media Fréttablaðið published an interview with Thor about the project.
 There he explained the terms we’re working with and answered questions such as "what is a smart-instrument", "do composers use AI in their creations?" and "how is the funding important for the topic?"

 <CaptionedImage
   src="stock/frettabladid21.jpg"